 Aluminum carbonate is formed by the fusing of an aluminum base with an alkali carbon metal.
 Once it forms, it immediately decomposes because of hydrolysis in the aluminum carbonate molecule.
 The reason for its decomposition is the weak acid and its symbiosis with a poor base that cannot fight atmospheric conditions.
 The instability of aluminum carbonate make it impossible to store and study.
 Since it has no commercial value, and storing it would require very specialized conditions, little is done to create a laboratory version.

 When aluminum carbonate decomposes, it becomes aluminum oxide and carbon dioxide gas.
 During the mixing process, the aluminum ion immediately separates from the oxygen atom, which combines with carbon to make carbon oxide.
+The chemical formula for aluminum carbonate is Al2(CO3)3.

 Aluminum Hydrogen Carbonate